dexterfitch/CheapDate/README.md

 ### Find Nearby Restaurants

 1. Users can enter and save their address in order to find nearby restaurants.
-2. Users can filter these results by cuisine, rating, delivery options, and coupons available.
+2. Users can filter these results by cuisine or rating.

 ------